Mumbai Weather Update: Maximum temperature in city rises to 36°C

-Unseasonal rainfall occurred in parts of city on Saturday night, after which maximum temperature in Mumbai rose to 36°C on Sunday, as per India Meteorological Department's (IMD) weather forecast.
+On Monday, maximum temperature in Mumbai rose to 36°C, as per India Meteorological Department's (IMD) weather forecast.
 While on the other hand, minimum temperature was 26°C.

 The IMD on March 30 predicted that average temperature in some parts of country is likely to remain above normal during the April-June period.
 The April-June seasonal average minimum and mean temperatures are also likely to be warmer than normal by 0.5 degree Celcius to 1.0 degree Celcius over most of the subdivisions of northwest, west, central, east and western peninsular India, it said.